 Oliver Shaul Scholarship

-The Oliver Shaul Scholarship provides an opportunity for a final year TAFE NSW Commercial Cookery student to train overseas in a restaurant or hotel kitchen of first class international reputation for a period of at least three months.
+The Oliver Shaul Scholarship provides an opportunity for a TAFE NSW Commercial Cookery graduate or final year student to train overseas in a restaurant or hotel kitchen of first class international reputation for a period of at least three months.
 Join previous scholarship recipients who have trained in London’s Michelin-starred The Five Fields and The Savoy, San Francisco’s Chez Panisse and Coi and Michelin-starred Relæ in Copenhagen.

-- Applicant must be due to successfully complete their TAFE NSW commercial cookery apprenticeship in 2019
+- Applicant must have completed their TAFE NSW commercial cookery apprenticeship in 2018, or be due to successfully complete their TAFE NSW commercial cookery apprenticeship in 2019

 - Applicant must have achieved a high standard in most competencies of the apprenticeship

 - Applicant must demonstrate a commitment to achieving excellence in the field of commercial cookery in Australia

 - Applicant must demonstrate the capacity to be an Australian goodwill ambassador overseas

 - Applicant must demonstrate the merit of the proposed study, training or work placement to be undertaken

 - Applications will be reviewed against the Checklist of Requirements (Section 3 in the application form) to determine eligibility

 - Eligible applications will be reviewed by the selection committee against the selection criteria and other requested information